svennikue/git-papers/journal.md

-Add title and authors

-#My super amazing title
+#Our super amazing title
-Authored by: Svenja Küchenhoff
+Authored by: Svenja Küchenhoff and John W
 Try a new change.

 Introduciton: This is the introduction to my amazing new paper.
 Based on results from Smith (2009), Küchenhoff (2018).